What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: Related Work

 \subsection{Towards Personalized Content Transformation}

 Status-quo moderation approaches operate at the post level, adjusting its visibility through removal, downranking, or limited distribution.
 These interventions affect the entire post regardless of whether it contains both harmful and valuable elements.
 User-side controls similarly filter exposure to entire posts or accounts through blocking, muting, or ``show me less of this'' feature.
+However, these controls have social costs.
+Blocking can appear hostile or signal `defeat', which harassers treat as a badge of honor~\cite{heung2025ignorance}.
+By severing ties completely~\cite{jhaver2018online}, it forces a choice between enduring harm and losing social context and threat-monitoring capabilities.

-We take a different path with \emph{content transformation}, drawing on exposure therapy’s principle of safe engagement with weakened stimuli such as photos~\cite{rothbaum2002exposure, yoshikawa2024digital}.
-Prior HCI work has similarly modified visual content---through obfuscation~\cite{li2022_obfuscation, monteiro2024_obfuscate, hasan2019_obfuscate} and cartoonification~\cite{hasan2017cartoonin_obfuscate}---to protect privacy while preserving utility.
-We apply this principle to minimize harm while maintaining the post's informational and social value.
+We take a different path with \emph{content transformation}, drawing on exposure therapy’s principle of safe engagement with weakened stimuli such as photos~\cite{rothbaum2002exposure, yoshikawa2024digital, foa2007trigger}.
+Clinical variants, such as exposure and response prevention (ERP) for obsessive–compulsive disorder~\cite{bjorgvinsson2007obsessive, abramowitz2019exposure}, use this principle in structured therapeutic programs.
+Recent work observes that triggers and tolerances both vary across people and change over time, and accordingly recommends that systems supporting ERP be adaptive~\cite{wang2025mentally}.
+Prior HCI work has similarly modified visual content to protect privacy while preserving utility via obfuscation~\cite{li2022_obfuscation, monteiro2024_obfuscate, hasan2019_obfuscate} and cartoonification~\cite{hasan2017cartoonin_obfuscate}.
+We apply this principle in a non-clinical, everyday setting: \textit{minimizing harm while maintaining the post's informational and social value.}